google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 # Keras

 <!--
-These are just a few of the activation functions that you can use.
+These are just a few of the activation functions you can use.
 Some are already developed for you in Keras.
 See [here](https://keras.io/api/layers/activation_layers/) for more on how Keras uses activation functions in its neural nets.

 -->